1. Lucid Air Dream Edition – 520 Miles

 There are numerous electric cars with the farthest electric vehicle range, yet they are still not available for sale.

 Many people think that electric cars are a recent invention or innovation.
 But this isn’t so true.
 Electric cars are almost as old as gasoline-powered cars.
 The history of the first crude form of an electric car dates back to around 1832.

 But due lack of better batteries and shorter ranges, EVs never became popular.
 It wasn’t until the 2010s that people started considering electric cars as an option.
-With some cars going as far as 500 miles on a single charge, many still ask the question, what is the best range for electric car?
+With some cars going as far as 500 miles on a single charge, many still ask the question, what is the best range for an electric car?